Cooke/graphql-solid-dotnet/README.md

 }
 ```

-Enable a GraphQL endpoint and add required service in StartUp:
+Enable a GraphQL endpoint and add required services in StartUp:
 ```C#
 public class Startup
 {